brandon-m-navarro/duolingo-chinese-anki-bridge/README.md

 To do this, go to Tools -> Manage Note Types in the toolbar.
 If you didn't change the name, your custom type was likely saved under a "Basic" profile.
 You can verify this by selecting it and clicking the Fields button.
 To avoid confusion, I recommend renaming it to something like 'Chinese'.

 Once you've found your custom note type, highlight it and click Cards.
-This is where you'll define the card templates.
-Below are the templates I used:
+This is where you'll define the Card Types.
+Card Types how you define what appears on the front and back of your cards, as well as style them using CSS.

+Below are the CardTypes I created, and that are included in /templates:
 ```
-Card Templates:
 Card 1: Hanzi → Pinyin + English + Audio

 Front: 你好